 - This is also a great place for guests who are affected by the heat

-It’s also a great place for guests who can become overstimulated and need a place that is quieter to relax before returning to other areas of the park.
+It’s also a great place for guests who can become overstimulated and need a quieter place to relax before returning back to other areas of the park.

 This allows one parent to ride while another parent waits with the child.
 When the ride is complete, the parents swap child responsibility at the exit.